hellais/Buckle-Up/Readme.md

 _buckleup version number_: (default 0.1) This is the Buckle Up version number for the app profile

 _app short name_: This is the shortname of the profile, it is what the user will provide as arugment to buckle up to patch the application or run it

 _app long name_: This is the full name of the profile, it controls what will show in the list view

 _path to executable_: This is the full path of the executable that should be patched, it is generally something like /Applications/MyApp.app/Contents/MacOS/MyApp

 ## How to write a sandbox profile

+### They easy way

+Use the example.sb sandbox file that contains in particular the line

+   (trace "profile.sb")

+This instructs sandbox-exec to output a profile.sb file that will contain the raw output of what resources are being accessed during the runtime of the target application.

+You would therefore start the application with:

+    sandbox-exec -f example.sb /Path/To/The/Application/

+Then run sandbox-simplify on the profile.sb and pipe it to another file:

+    sandbox-simplify profile.sb > simplified.sb

+You can then start editing that simplified file to see what makes sense to keep, what can be compacted more and what should be changed.

+A useful vi macro to keep handly is this:

+    %s/literal "\/Users\/replace_with_your_username/regex #"^\/Users\/[^\.]+/gc

+This basically makes your profile work for people that don't have your same username.

+### Boring way

 You want to start from a basic sandbox profile that contains the bare minimum necessary to start the application.
 Something along the lines of this is a good starting point:

     (version 1)